Best Iron For Perler Beads Reviews in 2022 | Top 8 Picks

 7. Dyno Merchandise D25006

-The Perler bead iron may take around 3 minutes to heat up but you would love its consistency.
-As you press it over the beads with the paper in between, the soleplate would fuse them beautifully.
-Although D25006 runs at single temperature, it’s just right and fast for such crafts.
+The Perler bead mini iron takes around 3 minutes to heat up but you will love its consistency.
+As you press it over the Perler beads with the paper in between, the soleplate will fuse beads beautifully.
+Although D25006 runs at single temperature, it’s just right and fast for this type of craft.

-Weighing only 0.11 lbs. you would find it super light to handle.
+I love this mini iron as it weighs only 0.11 lbs. and is super easy to handle.
 Speaking of which, the handle is tiny but comfortable to hold.

 The only drawback is the cord.
-It’s certainly long but pretty bulky for the small-sized iron.
-Since the port is on the left side, it may not be convenient for right-handers as much as it would be for left-handers.
+It’s long but pretty bulky for a small-sized iron.
+Since the port is on the left side, it may not be as convenient for right-handers as it will be for left-handers.

 - Very compact and easily portable.